Tassajara Zen Mountain Center: History

 Tassajara's remote location in the Coastal Range means it is often threatened by wildfires.
-In 2008 the Basin Complex Fire reached the monastery; some monks stayed and successfully protected it from the fire, after which the San Francisco Zen Center organized a trained group of firefighters to defend its three monasteries, known as "fire monks" after a book about the 2008 events.
+In 2008 the Basin Complex Fire reached the monastery; five monks stayed in spite of evacuation orders and successfully protected it from the fire, after which the San Francisco Zen Center organized a trained group of firefighters to defend its three monasteries, known as "fire monks" after a book about the 2008 events.
 An external sprinkler system was also installed on buildings, called "dharma rain".
 The Tassajara Center was threatened by the 2016 Soberanes Fire; it escaped damage but was closed to guests for the remainder of the year.
 In June 2021, the Willow Fire threatened the monastery.